Demystifying Gmail Confidential Mode

 3. Non-Gmail recipients have a less seamless, less secure experience.

 Non-Gmail recipients must authenticate themselves via an additional email with a verification code, introducing friction to collaboration workflows.
-They can’t use confidential mode themselves, preventing them from sending secure responses, adding risk to external collaboration workflows.
+They can’t use confidential mode themselves, preventing them from sending secure responses and adding risk to external collaboration workflows.

 4. Visibility is limited.